Attractiepark Slagharen

-Attractie- & Vakantiepark Slagharen is an Amusement park and holiday resort in Slagharen, located in the Dutch province Overijssel.
+Attractie- & Vakantiepark Slagharen is an Amusement park and holiday resort in Slagharen, Netherlands.
 The park opened in 1963 and was originally named Ponypark Slagharen.
 The logo contains the English name Slagharen Themepark & Resort.

 The Amusement park contains two areas, which are connected by a main street containing shops and restaurants.
 The park has more than 30 attractions, including 2 Roller coasters.
 The park contains 6 themed areas: Indian, Yellowstone, New Orleans, Mexican, Wild West and Jules Adventureland (named after the French writer Jules Verne).

 The entrance and Apollo, Enterprise and Free Fall rides are all found at the southern end of the park.
 Whilst, the larger roller coasters including Gold Rush, Wild West Adventure and Tomahawk rides are at the northern end of the park.
 The flour mill built in 1859 named De Pionier can also be found at the northern end of the park.

 Adjacent to the main street is the ferris wheel and the Sky Tower.
 A cable car suspended above the main street connects the different areas of the park and has a number of stations including those located within the Apollo and Kids Country.

 Within the park, there are a number of mobile homes and bungalows for visitors to stay in.
 The park expanded to include an area with tipi tents and a water park named Sunny Beach.
 The park further expanded in 2002 to include a campground.

 History

 1960s

-In 1963 a shop keeper named Henk Bemboom built some vacation homes on a piece of farmland around an old farmhouse in Slagharen.
+In 1963 a shopkeeper named Henk Bemboom built some vacation homes on a piece of farmland around an old farmhouse in Slagharen.
 As an extra attraction he offered every vacation home a Shetland pony and a small carriage.
 During Pentecost the holiday park opened with twenty-four homes.
-During this time Shetland ponies were a rare sight in The Netherlands.
+During this time Shetland ponies were a rare sight in the Netherlands.
 Because of this, the park gained a lot of attention.
 The following year the amount of homes doubled.
 A further large outdoor swimming pool and play area was added.

 During 1965, development started on the amusement park.
-For the enjoyment of the parks guests, fairground rides were placed in the park.
+For the enjoyment of the guests of the park, fairground rides were placed in the park.
 A theater with a Water organ and distorting mirrors were added.
 The holiday park was expended to 100 homes.

-In 1966 Sulky was added in addition to a ponytrack, a bowling-ally and a Diorama.
+In 1966 Sulky was added in addition to a pony track, a bowling-ally and a Diorama.

-In 1968 a Dark ride opened named "nautilus".
+In 1968 a Dark ride opened named "Nautilus".
 This has now been broken down.
-When it first opened the ride was named Onderwaterwereld.
+When it first opened, the ride was named Onderwaterwereld.
 This served as the third large attraction in the park. the holiday park also expanded further.
 In 1967 it already contained 160 homes.
 In 1969 Bumper cars and a Calypso were added.
 This ride was broken down in 2013.